-Stage #2 is extensive testing.
-This is everything that's going on before the diagnosis.... and after we decide that what we're experiencing needs to be addressed by a doctor.
-This stage often includes heightened symptoms, blood work, MRIs, CT scans, etc. We're saying to ourselves and others, "Something is not right.
+This is everything that's going on before the diagnosis.... but after we realize that what we're experiencing needs to be addressed by a doctor.
+This stage might include heightened symptoms and it probably includes things like blood work, MRIs, CT scans, etc. We're saying to ourselves and others, "Something is not right.
 I'm sure of it.
 And I need answers."

-Because there is so much exhaustion and anxiety in these first two stages, it can be helpful to stay off Google as much as possible.
+Because there is so much exhaustion (and possible anxiety) in these first two stages, it can be really helpful to stay off Google as much as possible.
 Sure, gather basic facts about any results or information you've received, but try to steer clear of stories, chat threads, and personal blogs.
-Staying away from these can be SUPER hard to do, but spending at least some of that time writing in a journal and reflecting on how your body feels will be much more productive.
-Often, since much of autoimmune disease is invisible, doctors need to rely heavily on us for this important information.
+Staying away from these can be really hard to do, but spending at least some of that time writing in a journal and reflecting on how your body feels will be much more productive.
+Especially because doctors have to rely heavily on us for this important information!

 ---> (3) Getting a diagnosis.

-I know that not everybody gets an official diagnosis, but at some point along the way we find something out.
-(Even if sometimes this takes awhile.)
+I know that not everybody gets an official diagnosis, but at some point we figure something out.
+(Even if it takes awhile.)